misje/opencti-wazuh-connector/docs/source/wazuh.rst

 many decoders.
 It is also possible to write custom decoders for Wazuh, where fields can be customised by the author.

-This connector makes an effort trying to search all possible related fields, but given the lack of a schema/model, **false positives are possible**, as well as **false negatives** (alerts missed in searches).
+This connector makes an effort trying to search all possible relevant fields, but given the lack of a schema/model, **false positives are possible**, as well as **false negatives** (alerts missed in searches).
 Please :ref:`report
 <issue>` false positives and false negatives.